Monterey Park shooting survivors, residents attend vigil for victims

 The shooting, which also injured nine people, has shocked the city's large Asian American community, but they remain resilient.
 Tristan Cabral, who grew up in Monterey Park, called it a "sacred place."
 He emigrated from the Philippines to the city at a young age with his family and said his love for Monterey Park — a haven of acceptance for Asian immigrants like his family — has only grown since the weekend's tragedy.

 The names of the 11 people who were killed were released Tuesday by the Los Angeles County Medical Examiner's Office.
-They range in age from 57-76.
+They range in age from 57 to 76.

 Lilan Li, 63; Xiujuan Yu, 57; Muoi Ung, 67; Hongying Jian, 62; Yu Kao, 72; Chia Yau, 76; Valentino Alvero, 68; and Wen Yu, 64, were also killed in the shooting.